Gordonei/ForwardFinancialFramework/README.md

 * ForwardFinancialFramework
   * bin - the experimental scripts for Multicore CPU implementations utilised in the paper
-  * Derivatives - the financial derivatives classes currently support by F^3
+  * Derivatives - the financial derivatives classes
-  * Platforms
-    * MulticoreCPU - the class for a Multicore CPU platform
+  * Platforms - the platform classes
-  * Solvers
-    * MonteCarlo - the class and support files for a Monte Carlo Algorithm-based Solver
+  * Solvers - the solver alogrithms
-  * Underlyings - the underlyings classes that are currently support by F^3
+  * Underlyings - the underlyings classes

 Installation
 ------------